Reviews You Can Rely On

 Our Analysis and Test Results

-One thing to consider when looking at a resin printer is that the procedures for layout, orientation, and supports differ wildly from a filament printers, so you should also be prepared for some trial and error when you are just starting out — even if you have a decent amount of filament-based 3D printer experience already.
+One thing to consider when looking at a resin printer is that the procedures for layout, orientation, and supports differ wildly from filament printers, so you should be prepared for some trial and error when you are just starting out — even if you have a decent amount of filament-based 3D printer experience already.

 anycubic photon mono - some petite prints made by the mono.